wireapp/wire-server-deploy/offline/wiab-staging.md

   - All other inbound traffic to adminhost → drop → default deny policy

 4. **Masquerading (If [Internet access for VMs](#internet-access-for-vms) is required)** – Enable outbound connectivity for VMs
   - Any traffic from VM subnet leaving via WAN interface → SNAT/masquerade → ensures return traffic from internet.
+  - Controlled by the variable `private_deployment`

 5. **Conditional Rules (cert-manager / HTTP-01 in NAT setups)** – Temporary adjustments for certificate validation
   - DNAT hairpin traffic (VM → public IP → VM) → may require SNAT/masquerade on VM bridge → ensures return path during HTTP-01 self-checks